microsoft/windows-ai-studio-templates/model_lab_configs/huggingface/microsoft/Phi-3.5-mini-instruct/1/README.md

-# DeepSeek-R1-Distill-Qwen-1.5B Model Optimization
+# Phi-3.5 Model Optimization

-This repository demonstrates the optimization of the [DeepSeek-R1-Distill-Qwen-1.5B](https://huggingface.co/deepseek-ai/DeepSeek-R1-Distill-Qwen-1.5B) model using **post-training quantization (PTQ)** techniques.
+This repository demonstrates the optimization of the [Microsoft Phi-3.5 Mini Instruct](https://huggingface.co/microsoft/Phi-3.5-mini-instruct) model using **post-training quantization (PTQ)** techniques.
 The optimization process is divided into two main workflows:

 ## **QDQ Model with 4-bit Weights & 16-bit Activations**